Cross Country Skiing and Snowshoeing

-OAS offers these experiences at the Mt Bachelor Nordic Center and Virginia Meissner Sno-Park, depending on snow and conditions.Athlete Registration
+OAS offers these experiences at the Mt Bachelor Nordic Center depending on snow and conditions.Athlete Registration

 Rates and Fees

 Half day experiences are offered at the Mt Bachelor Nordic Center or Virginia Meissner Sno-Park every Wednesday – Sunday throughout the season.
 Lessons include snowshoes or adaptive equipment, a trail pass, and trained instruction.
-You will need to provide your own standup cross country ski equipment and can rent these at the Mt.
-Bachelor Nordic Center for $15, sit nordic skis available from OAS.
+Standup and sit nordic skis available.

 Half Day Lessons: No Cost

 - All Nordic and Snowshoe lessons are free to athletes!

 Adaptive sports are a unique experience for each individual.
 The following information is intended to give you a broad understanding of the adaptive disciplines we instruct and some of the equipment that is used in each of them.
 There are many adaptations and variations within each discipline.